llcoolchak/DBYardstick/TPC-C/README.md

 Install Prerequisites
 ---------------------

-Adapt these instructions for your platform:
+Adapt these instructions for your platform and environment.

 ```bash